awesome-wiki/awesome-bookmarks/README.md

 # awesome-resources
-collect some awesome resources about apps, tools, IT e-books, websites^-^
+Collect and share some awesome resources about apps, tools, IT e-books, websites^-^